TitasDas/aar_ki/README.md

 ## Feature based

-1. Temporal taste based profiles :
+1. Temporal taste based profiles : The sense of taste can be plotted along intensity (y-axis) and time (x-axis) to measure a notion of satisfaction it causes in people.

 - Check Morita Kagaku kogyo, 2011 temporal sweetness profile graph
 - Other ref https://www.sciencedirect.com/science/article/abs/pii/S0963996919301632